 Travelling on a budget can be tough, but also fun and challenging.
-In this post I will give you my top tips on how you can travel on a budget, but still have a great experience.
+Here are our top tips on how you can travel on a budget, but still have a great experience.

 When travelling on a budget always keep an eye out for deals.
-Such deals may be for transportation, hotels, or even for activities while you are there.
+Such as for transportation, hotels, or even deals for activities while you are there.

-You will often be able to sign up to the mailing list of airlines and other services, which may mean you are one of the first to hear about deals.
+You will often be able to sign up to the mailing list of airlines and other services, which may mean you are one of the first to hear about offers.

 Use public transport to get around (or walk)

 When travelling on a budget you will probably still eat out occasionally, but you can save a lot of money by avoiding restaurants.
-Instead buy sandwiches from grocery stores or bakeries, or go to fast food joints such as Subway.
-What I often do when I travel is mix it up, so I have some meals at restaurants and then some cheaper meals at fast food type places.
+Instead, buy sandwiches from grocery stores or bakeries, or go-to fast food joints such as Subway.
+You could also mix it up, such as some meals at restaurants and then cheaper meals at fast-food type places.

 Cook at a hostel/apartment

 Continuing on from avoiding restaurants, you should also try and eat out as little as possible.
 Instead, stay in an Airbnb or hostel and use the cooking facilities there and you will find yourself saving loads of money.
 Of course, before you start booking your accommodation do your research to check they provide such facilities.

 Buying bottled water when travelling can add up.
 Therefore depending on where you go take a Water Bottle with a purifier.